nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    and 2 digits after the decimal point, if any.
 >- The values in `[GST_PERCENTAGE]` and `[SERVICE_CHARGE]` can only range from 0 to 100,
    with a maximum of 3 digits before and 2 after the decimal point, if any.
+>- Given that the values can only be displayed up to 2 decimal places, rounding errors may seem to have occurred
+>  in the calculations.
 >
 > **⚠️Warnings:**
 >- All fields must be supplied in the command, not just the ones you wish to edit.